Higher Education Emergency Relief Fund (HEERF)

 UNO Grant Award Notification

-UNO estimates a total of 7,618 students are eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965.
-Based on the criteria in the CARES Act, these are the students eligible to receive Emergency Financial Aid Grants for emergency expenses tied to COVID-19 interruptions under the CARES Act.
+The estimated total number of students at UNO eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and thus eligible to receive Emergency Financial Aid Grants to Students under Section 18004 (a)(1) of the CARES Act is 8,770.

 The method within the document, UNO's CARES Act HEERF Student Emergency Grant Distribution will be used by UNO to determine which students receive Emergency Financial Aid Grants and how much they would receive under Section 18004(a)(1) of the CARES Act.